Dear Michigan Community,

 In Year Two we built upon our Year One investments in enhancing staffing and capacity and improved assessment and evaluation systems.
 Our data-informed areas of focus this year included prioritizing partnership and expanding developmental programs and support for both our students and staff.

 In prioritizing partnerships, we developed shared definitions and partnership principles and devoted leadership roles to this effort.
 We identified 272 Student Life DEI partnerships, including 201 within schools and colleges, 26 with the Provost Office and 45 across the greater U-M campus community.
 Our focus in Year Three will be on strengthening and expanding these partnerships.

-Through our student-facing efforts, we analyzed data from our program inventory to identify key strengthening opportunities for providing students with support on bias-related incidents and other campus climate challenges.
-Student Life currently has 114 programs in place to support students experiencing bias and challenges associated with campus climate.
+Through our student-facing efforts, we analyzed data from our program inventory to identify key strengthening opportunities for providing students with support on campus climate-related incidents and other campus climate challenges.
+Student Life currently has 114 programs in place to support students experiencing harm and challenges associated with campus climate.
 Across all 114 programs there was a divisional reach of 58,895 non-unique student participants.
-In Year Two, we focused on increasing the capacity of current programs at individual, community and structural levels in Allyhood Education, Student Leadership, Well-being, Disability Culture, and Bias Prevention, Navigation, and Support.
+In Year Two, we focused on increasing the capacity of current programs at the individual, community and structural levels in Allyhood Education, Student Leadership, Well-being, Disability Culture, Navigation, and Support.